Muestreo/Nooro/feature/search/README.md

 # Search Module in Presentation Layer of Clean Architecture

-## Purpose
+## Behavior

+- Default State: Loading
-- Show list of cities searched
+- Shows list of Card composables

-## TODO

-- There's a lot of duplication with Home module
-- In interest of time leaving as is
+- Each item is short weather detail for city searched
+- Clicking Card navigates to HomeScreen with longer city weather details
+- Navigating to HomeScreen clears list